Lynette Murray

 Christchurch, New Zealand

-Dr. Roderick (Rod) Carr is a New Zealand leader with expertise in climate change, banking, and academia.
+Dr. Roderick (Rod) Carr is a New Zealand leader with expertise in climate change, banking, business, and academia.
 He was the inaugural Chair of the Climate Change Commission, guiding its independent policy advice for five years, and is a director of ASB Group.
 He holds a PhD in Insurance and Risk Management and advanced degrees in economics, law, and finance.
 His career includes serving as Vice-Chancellor of the University of Canterbury and in senior roles at the Reserve Bank of New Zealand, including Acting Governor and Board Chair.

 More context: A report on "Our Environment 2025" can be viewed here / Source: New Zealand Government - Ministry for the Environment, Stats NZ, and data providers, and licensed by the Ministry for the Environment and Stats NZ for re-use under the Creative Commons Attribution 4.0 International licence.